 Key to this is our flexibility and responsiveness.
 With demand often difficult to predict, it is easy to get into the ‘Just in Case’ mentality where you order parts and manufacture too many goods just to make sure you cover your customer demand.
 With our Kanban system, the ‘Just in Case’ mentality is eliminated, and products are manufactured when required using a pull, not push model.
 Our well-engineered Kanban system self regulates by pulling lower level build when demand dictates and conversely slows up when demand falls.
 Meaning we never waste your valuable resources.

 Combine this with our build to order (BTO) and configure to order (CTO) services, where we Kanban at sub-assembly level and then manufacture finished product to order.
-This has the added advantage of reducing long lead times from months to weeks and reduces your inventory costs in finished goods.
+This has the added advantage of reducing long lead times from months to weeks and reduces your inventory costs in finished goods, providing flexibility through the supply chain.